emilybozek/scheduler/README.md

 ## Project Description

 A single-page React app that allows users to create, edit, and delete interviews.
-Built using Lighthouse Labs boilerplate: https://github.com/lighthouse-labs/scheduler)
+Built from Lighthouse Labs: https://github.com/lighthouse-labs/scheduler)

 ### Adding an Interview